alexbfree/thesis/src/chapter-7.md

 > _"Civilizations advance not by the technology they know about, but by the technology they don't have to know about."_ -- Anonymous proverb

-Chapter Overview
+Introduction & Background
 ----------------

 Through the Case Studies (Chapter 4 & 5) and the discussion in Chapter 6, a clear understanding of what people want from direct and indirect data relations (RQ1 & RQ2) has been established.
 In this chapter, we turn our attention from theory to practice, from what is needed to *what is possible*.
-Specifically, this chapter will answer RQ3, which asks the practical question _'What challenges and opportunities are relevant when pursuing better Human Data Relations?'_.
-Throughout Context Three (3.4.3), which consists of my embedded work in four industrial and academic research projects during the course of my PhD, I have been able to explore how better Human Data Relations (HDR) can be pursued in practice.
-This chapter aims to provide a roadmap, illustrated with real world insights and activities, and building upon the theoretical insights from the Case Studies, to inform the design of future research, innovation and policy.
+Specifically, this chapter will return to the overall research question _"What relationship do people need with their personal data, and how might that be achieved?"_ and look specifically at its second clause.
+This chapter aims to provide a roadmap, illustrated with real world insights and activities from the four industrial and academic research projects I was part of as well as the work of other innovators and activists, and building upon the theoretical insights from the Case Studies, to inform the design of future research, innovation and policy.

+The approach this chapter takes is to name and illustrate what challenges and opportunities are relevant when attempting to bring about changes in the world that would bring people closer to the six HDR wants that this thesis has uncovered.
+There are many aspects to such a wide-reaching objective: technical, design, commercial, legal, moral, social and political and this chapter does not pretend to be exhaustive nor formal empirical research.
+However I have been fortunate, during the same time period as I have been working on this PhD but outside of the research, to have undertaken direct embedded work in personal data interaction related projects (3.4.3) in academic and industrial research that directly relate to the question of how to bring about better human data relations in practice.

+In section 7.1.1 these external activities are described; they form a primary point of reference for insights and illustrations shared in this chapter, as they have allowed me to learn enough to provide a useful overview and highlight many important and evolving areas where different actors are trying to bring about changes that often align well to the six data wants uncovered in the previous chapters.

+In section 7.1.2, I explain some important context about the nature of the ideas presented in this chapter and how to attribute them fairly.

+In section 7.1.3, I introduce some additional background on _Theories of Change (ToC)_, which are used as a framing device for structuring the insights described in the main body of this chapter into a series of different possible trajectories for change.

+In section 7.2, to provide deeper context for what follows, the concept of HDR is expanded to identify some additional insights into how people relate to data, and an important dichotomy of two distinct drivers that motivate people's needs for better relations with their data.

+Section 7.3 forms the main body of this chapter, and provides the detailed insights into how better Human Data Relations can be pursued in practice.
+This is structured using the ToC framing described in 7.1.3, and is structured as a series of named obstables and opportunities fitting into each trajectory of change.

-In section 7.2, the concept of HDR is expanded to identify its two key purposes, which are used in section 7.3 as a framing to present identified obstacles and opportunities.
-Section 7.4 summarises the roadmap in a Theory of Change context, and section 7.5 concludes the thesis, summarising its contributions and answering the overall research question.
+Section 7.4 concludes the thesis, summarising the roadmap presented in 7.3, the thesis' contributions as a whole, and answering the overall research question.

 ### Practical Research Settings

+[TODO Move 3.4.3 etc. to here and remove all refs to 3.4.3]

 The majority of examples and learnings shared in this chapter come from my participation as an expert researcher in two industrial research projects: